vishalsai0234/JobKaro.in---Online-Job-Portal/README.md

 ## To access localhost: search http://localhost in any browser.

-- To run this project, open localhost/jobportal/index.php or type it in the browser then it gets executed.
+- Open localhost/jobportal/index.php or type it in the browser then it gets executed & be assured that xampp's apache and mysql in running state to run this project.

 - Further details are provided in Job Presentation pdf.

-Don't forget to star this repository if you find it helpfull!!